 Hi, welcome.
 This site contains a collection of research, publications and reflections that were previously unavailable or were spread over a number of disconnected sites.

-I’ve been working with Indigenous and remote/regional communities impacted by development for twenty-five years, mostly on land use issues – often relating to extraction.
-After an upbringing on the farm in the midwest of Western Australia’s (WA) wheatbelt, I moved to Busselton where the prevailing wisdom was to mine under some of the world’s last remaining tuart forests.
-From there I worked on rural and farm conservation issues, then on the eastern end of Gondwana Link, both in WA.
-A few years in NT was educational, with the clash between communities and global extraction raising a new set of development justice issues.
-From there I worked on Australian and international mining issues, sometimes at a site specific scale, other times more industry focused.
-My experience in Papua New Guinea was formative as I witnessed the colonial and hyper-capitalist paradigms that sheltered extractive companies from genuine scrutiny, responsibility and accountability (with clear reflections in Australia).
-This inspired a participatory action research PhD (2021) into the potential impacts from extractive-led development at the proposed Wafi-Golpu mine in the Morobe Province of Papua New Guinea.
+I’ve worked alongside Indigenous and remote/regional communities impacted by development for twenty-five years, mostly on land use issues – often relating to extraction.
+After growing up on a farm in the midwest of Western Australia’s (WA) Wheatbelt, I moved to Busselton, where the prevailing wisdom was to clear-fell and then mine under the world’s last remaining tuart forest.
+I was less convinced.
+From there, I worked on rural and farm conservation issues, then on the eastern end of Gondwana Link, both in WA.
+A few years in the Northern Territory (NT) was an education in itself, and the clash between communities and global extraction made me more aware of development justice issues, and this set me on a new path.
+From there, I worked on Australian and international mining issues with the Mineral Policy Institute (MPI), sometimes at a site-specific scale, other times more industry-focused.
+My experience in Papua New Guinea reinforced the lessons from the NT as I witnessed the colonial and hyper-capitalist paradigms that sheltered extractive companies from genuine scrutiny, responsibility and accountability (with clear reflections in Australia).
+This inspired a participatory action research PhD (2015-2021) into the potential impacts of extractive-led development at the proposed Wafi-Golpu mine in the Morobe Province of Papua New Guinea (PNG).
+Throughout my PhD studies, I also contributed to additional research/advocacy projects on mining legacies and tailings dam disasters and taught as a sessional tutor in sustainability and development units.

 A brief history and affiliations, I have been the Executive Director of the Mineral Policy Institute (MPI) since late 2008 until the present.
 Much of the early work presented here was done with, for or under an MPI banner.
 Then starting in 2014 my other affiliations are with Murdoch University and the Centre for Responsible Citizenship and Sustainability and starting 2019 the IndKnow Project with UIT – The Arctic University of Norway and funded by the Norwegian Resource Council.
-During that time I have also worked with GRIDArendal and the UNEP while under an MPI and Murdoch University banner.
-All of this work is presented here.
+During that time I have also worked with GRIDArendal and the UNEP.
+From early 2024, I’m teaching and researching at Murdoch University and still with MPI as we continue to ‘keep an eye on mining’.
+Much of this work is presented here.
 Research is presented on issue-titled pages in the menu bar.
 Start there.

-If you want to know what drives me and about the why, how and what the PhD was all about then start with the Murdoch University member profile (below).
+If you want to know a little more about me, then start with the Murdoch University member profile from 2019 (below).
 I can be contacted on charles.roche(a)murdoch.edu.au

 CRCS Member Profile: Charles Roche